Skip to main content

 Executive coach/mentor

-The leaders we work with in this pathway are usually capable, often new to a demanding role or to a particular kind of demand, and almost always navigating something they have not faced before.
-Most arrive at the work through one of a few routes: a step up to chief executive or managing director, a senior role outside the path their career has followed so far, a board relationship that needs rebalancing, a portfolio company under new ownership or in turnaround, or a senior functional move into territory where existing expertise is no longer the whole answer.
+The common situations are a step up into a new senior role, a position outside an established career path, a business that has recently taken on new investment partners, a board relationship that needs rebalancing, a turnaround, or a functional move where existing expertise is no longer enough.
 The strategy remains theirs.
 The decisions remain theirs.
 What we provide is the senior counsel of someone who has seen the situation before and can be trusted to be honest about it.

 How an engagement works